gmallard/mmix-mac-binaries/README.md

 If you are interested in MMIX, work with a recent Mac, but can not build the runtime executables, here they are.

+### Latest Build Environment

+The latest build is from the 2016/08/04 MMIX update.

+Build environment is:

+    ProductName:    Mac OS X
+    ProductVersion: 10.12.3
+    BuildVersion:   16D32

 ### Build Environment

 Built on a very new Mac at the time of publishing, 10.7.1 out of the box.
 Info - uname -a shows: